Open All the Time

-Lots of sightseeing here catches the eyes of visitors such as the former Shah Goli or the present Eil Goli (the Shah’s pool) which is the name of a large park in Tabriz.
+Lots of sightseeing here catches the eyes of visitors such as the former Shah Goli or the present Eil Goli ( Shah’s pool) which is the name of a large park in Tabriz.

-It was used as a summer palace during the Qajar dynasty (19 A.D) when Tabriz was the official residence of Prince of Iran).
-Then we’ll visit the exotic bazaar which is one of the oldest Bazaars of the Middle East and the largest roofed traditional bazaar in the world.
+It was used as a summer palace during the Qajar dynasty (19 A.D) when Tabriz was the official residence of the Prince of Iran).
+Then we’ll visit the exotic bazaar which is one of the oldest Bazaars in the Middle East and the largest roofed traditional bazaar in the world.

-It is one of the World Heritage Site by UNESCO in July 2010.
+It is one of the World Heritage Sites by UNESCO in July 2010.

 It is one of the works by Abul Mozaffar Jahanshah bin Qara Yousef, a member of the Qaraqoyounlu tribe, in Tabriz.

-It dates back 870 AH subsequent to the supervision of Jahanshah’s wife, Jan Beigum Khatoon.
+It dates back to 870 AH subsequent to the supervision of Jahanshah’s wife, Jan Beigum Khatoon.